KI-CISWG/MVCR/mvcr-0.7.md

 5. Information Sharing

 ### Header
-The administrative data for a consent receipt
+The administrative data for a consent receipt, which MUST include, the jurisdiction, time and date stamp, location of processing (i.e. domain name), unique consent record id, and recieving parties point of contact. (email address for v0.7)

 ### Data Controller Contact & Policy
 The consent receipt MUST contain name or title and the contact information of DC, if this is a delegated DC, this information primary purpose is for preference communication in the context of the privacy policy.
-Contact MUST includes the address and direct contact information.
-The quality and service level of the contact information can vary dramatically and also be listed.
-1-5 (1 being minimum 5 being maximum) (all Alpha implementations are 1 by default)
+Contact MUST includes the address and direct contact information for consent management.
+The quality and service level of the contact information can vary dramatically.

 ### Purpose Specification
 The purpose MUST be explicit, specified and legitimate.
 The purpose MUST contain the service name to be explicit and the action requiring this purpose, it SHOULD contain an external reference to an on and off preference, for this purpose.
 Finally, a purpose specification MAY contain additional options, for example, trust mark icon link, data retention.
+(Note: requires a footnote - reason should contain reference to on and off is due to legal regulation that people be able to withdraw consent or stop the processing of PI)

-Specifying the service name and the action for using personal information is required.
+Specifying the service name and the purpose for using personal information is required.
 This can be used post consent for preference management, privileges/roles assignment, consent directives and other access authorization policy.

+[Note: A common Purpose list, definitions of these purposes, and guidance/best practices are being discussed with recommendations to be found in Appendix A]

 ### Personal Information Specification
 Split into two types: